 The podcast has been featured in Design Observer, Eye Magazine, and the Dallas Morning News, was included in Curbed’s Best of 2017, and named one of the best design podcasts by Architectural Digest and Dezeen.

 He received his BFA in graphic design from Kutztown University and his MFA in graphic design and critical studies from Maryland Institute College of Art.
-He lives in Brooklyn.
+He lives in Raleigh, NC.